exfin/seguimientoApi/seguimiento/README.md

 # React + TypeScript + Vite

+To run the code:

+1) Open the folder seguimiento in the command terminal

+2) Type npm i to install the necessary packages

+3) Type npm run dev to run the code

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: